 This could make for a very interesting activity.
 Several schools in the UK have already been doing this where they bring students to build a garden in an unused corner of their school.
 The students take turns to work on it every term and carefully tend to the garden.
 The result has been fantastic.
 It has attracted a large variety of birds and now these students are busy building nests for them.

 Utilize the support of theatre groups within the school to narrate stories around wildlife.
 A number of books have been written about the same and can be enacted to showcase the diverse flora and fauna that India is home to.

-In our quest to create successful leaders and innovators, we must not forget our responsibility to mould our students into responsible, environmentally-conscious individuals.
+In our quest to create successful leaders and innovators, we must not forget our responsibility to mold our students into responsible, environmentally-conscious individuals.
 The need of the hour is to conserve and protect because our lives are closely connected to the sustainability of life on our planet.
 So, let’s begin doing that this World Wildlife Day.
 Let’s sustain all forms of life on earth.